michelle-lo/p02/howto_use_jQuery-and-AJAX.md

 ```
 `'/process'` references to the Flask app route you route to that has all your python functions (our '/process' pushes the current order and creates a new order for the user to fulfill)

-4. After '/process' finishes changing the variables you needed to change on-screen, you need to tell jQuery to run the actual updating when it's done
+4. After '/process' finishes changing the variables you needed to change on-screen, you need to tell jQuery to run the actual updating when it's done using .done.
 ```
 .done(function(data){
     $("#balance").text("Balance: " + data.balance); //updates balance div element with the data sent from init file